ODM2/ODM2PythonAPI/docs/source/installing.rst

 .. code:: bash

     activate myenv  # On Windows
-    source activate myenv  # On MacOSX or Linux
+    source activate myenv  # On OS X or Linux